The Gig Economy and its continuing evolution was and is unexpected. It is also intriguing. Clearly disruptive it is proving positive on many fronts.

 Brett not only does web development but also runs online tutorials on web development.
 He also blogs on YouTube on his newly found lifestyle as a member of the gig economy.
 Bret is based in Chiang Mai, Northern Thailand doing web design.

 For the logo and graphics parts of the assignment, he might assign it to an Aussie graphic design collaborator in Bali to complete the work.
-The possibilities continue to become increase with every change.
+The possibilities continue to increase with time.

 And you also need not be land based.
 This sailing couple do freelance work online while seeing the World.